ChadHayes91/LSGAN-Abstract-Art/README.md

   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/Generator_Code.png?raw=true">
 </p>

 Similarly, I used the Adam optimizer with a learning rate of 0.0002 and betas=(0.5, 0.999) for the generator.
-The loss for the generator is computed by correct classifications of fake images from the discriminator.

 ## Difficulties & Model Improvements
 GANs are typically tricky to train, there were a few difficulties I encoutered before I found reasonable results.